Please make sure you have read and understood the following Stallholder Guide before completing your application form.

 12. Unloading/Loading and Parking

-12.2 Vehicle movement times and instructions, as specified by the Market Organisers, must be strictly adhered to.
+12.2 Vehicle movement times and instructions, as specified by the Organisers, must be strictly adhered to.

 14. Charity stalls

-14.1 4 (four) single stalls are available to local Redbourn (i.e. post code AL3 7**) charities FREE of charge, allocated on a first come first served basis.
-Please contact the Market Organisers for more information.
-Any such local charity stallholder will still need to complete the booking procedure.
+14.1 4 (four) single stalls are available to charities HALF PRICE, allocated on a first come first served basis.
+Please contact the Organisers for more information.
+Any such charity stallholder will still need to complete the booking procedure.

-14.2 If your charity benefited from this opportunity last year, then we cannot consider you for a free stall this year.
-However, should any charity stalls remain unallocated as at 30 September, we will consider your application – please contact the Market Organisers.
+14.2 If your charity benefited from this opportunity in 2022, then we cannot consider you for a half price stall this year.
+However, should any charity stalls remain unallocated as of 30 September, we will consider your application – please contact the Organisers.

-15.1 This application is personal to the Stallholder and shall not be assigned, transferred or apportioned.
-No more than one business entity may operate from a single Stall without the written permission of the Market Organisers.
+15.1 This application is personal to the Stallholder and shall not be assigned, transferred, or apportioned.
+No more than one business entity may operate from a single Stall without the written permission of the Organisers.

 16. Use of materials and photographs for promotion and publication